Apply for this licence

 A business licence permits you to make copies from:

-- UK national and regional newspapers
+- UK national and regional newspapers and magazines

 - newspaper websites